Women's Timber Corps

 As the WTC was a section of the Women’s Land Army, there was no official recognition of its efforts during the war.
 There was no representative at official Armistice Day Parades and no separate wreath at the Cenotaph - in fact, they had become the ‘Forgotten Corps'.

-In order to provide a lasting memorial to the women of the WTC, Forestry Commission Scotland commissioned a study in 2006 which concluded that the most appropriate site for a memorial would be in the Queen Elizabeth Forest Park, with a preferred location being The Lodge Forest Visitor Centre near Aberfoyle.
+In order to provide a lasting memorial to the women of the WTC, a study was commissioned in 2006 which concluded that the most appropriate site for a memorial would be in the Queen Elizabeth Forest Park, with a preferred location being The Lodge Forest Visitor Centre near Aberfoyle.
 This is an established and well-appreciated site, with many of the facilities required for visits from existing members of the WTC.

-In December 2006 a shortlist of potential artists was drawn up, and Forestry Commission Scotland commissioned a Fife-based artist, Malcolm Robertson, to create the memorial.
+In December 2006 a shortlist of potential artists was drawn up, and a Fife-based artist, Malcolm Robertson, was commissioned to create the memorial.
 Mr Robertson has previously worked on art installations within the Queen Elizabeth Forest Park.

 The sculpture (pictured) is a life-size bronze of a member of the WTC.
 Visitors approach it from the back via a path; this perspective helps the visitor appreciate the figure is female and that she has her right hand raised to her face in what appears to be a salute.